Steven Kwan Player Props: Guardians vs. White Sox

 Steven Kwan At The Plate

-- He has gone deep in one of 47 games, and in 0.5% of his plate appearances.
+- He has hit a home run in one of 48 games, and in 0.5% of his plate appearances.

-- In 17.0% of his games this year, Kwan has had at least one RBI.
-He's picked up more than one in 6.4% and driven in three or more of his team's runs in one contest.
+- In 16.7% of his games this season, Kwan has tallied at least one RBI.
+In three of those games (6.3%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.